goat-community/goat/README.md

 ## Scientific Publications

-If you are interested in scientific publication related to GOAT check out the following:
+If you are interested in scientific publications related to GOAT check out the following:

 Pajares, E.; Büttner, B.; Jehle, U.; Nichols, A.; Wulfhorst, G. Accessibility by proximity: Addressing the lack of interactive accessibility instruments for active mobility.
 J. Transp.
 Geogr.
 2021, 93, 103080, doi:10.1016/j.jtrangeo.2021.103080.